cako/curvelets/docs/contributing.rst

 Bug reports
 ===========

 Found a bug?
-Report it `the appropriate GitHub Discussion <https://github.com/cako/curvelets/discussions/new?category=report-issues>`_.
+Report it `GitHub Discussion for bug reports <https://github.com/cako/curvelets/discussions/new?category=report-issues>`_.

 If you find a bug, please report it including: